njker666/Project/memory-bank/progress.md

   - Smooth movement for all players
   - Protection against potential cheating
   - Bandwidth efficiency by only sending corrections when needed

+## Step 13: Implement a Basic Traffic System (Completed)

+Date: [Current Date]

+### What was accomplished:
+- Created a robust traffic system with AI-controlled vehicles that follow the city's road network:
+  - Implemented a `Traffic` class in `server/game-state/traffic.js` for server-side traffic management
+  - Created a `TrafficManager` class in `client/rendering/traffic.js` for client-side traffic rendering
+  - Integrated traffic updates with the WebSocket system for real-time synchronization
+- Added advanced vehicle behavior with a finite state machine:
+  - Moving state for regular road travel
+  - Turning state for navigating intersections with proper 90-degree turns
+  - Stopped state for simulating traffic stopping at intersections
+- Implemented detailed vehicle models with different types:
+  - Cars with appropriate body, windows, and headlights
+  - Trucks with cabin and cargo area
+  - Vans with distinctive shape and multiple windows
+- Added collision avoidance with buildings and road following:
+  - Generated a simplified building map for collision detection
+  - Implemented road detection to keep vehicles on valid roads
+  - Added automatic course correction when vehicles encounter obstacles
+- Implemented vehicle visualization with distinctive features:
+  - Different colors for easy identification
+  - Realistic wheel placement
+  - Emissive headlights
+  - Type-specific dimensions

+### Challenges and Solutions:
+- **Challenge**: Traffic vehicles moved sideways rather than in their facing direction
+  **Solution**: Fixed vehicle mesh orientation by applying a -90° rotation to align the mesh with the expected movement direction

+- **Challenge**: Vehicles were passing through buildings
+  **Solution**: Implemented building collision detection with a cell-based building map and collision avoidance logic

+- **Challenge**: Vehicles frequently went off-road
+  **Solution**: Added road detection using grid calculations and automatic path correction when vehicles leave roads

+- **Challenge**: Vehicles had jerky movement during updates
+  **Solution**: Implemented smooth interpolation between position updates with proper rotation handling

+- **Challenge**: Coordinating vehicle placement across the city districts
+  **Solution**: Created district-aware spawning system that places vehicles on valid roads in each district

+### Architecture Notes:
+- The traffic system follows a client-server architecture:
+  - Server maintains authoritative traffic state with physics and AI
+  - Client handles visualization and interpolation
+  - Updates synchronized via WebSocket messages
+- Traffic AI uses a finite state machine design as specified in trafficai.mdc:
+  - Clear state transitions (moving → turning → stopped)
+  - Each state has specific behaviors and transition conditions
+  - Vehicles maintain state between updates for consistent behavior
+- Vehicle rendering optimized for performance:
+  - Reused geometries and materials for similar vehicle parts
+  - Simplified collision detection using a grid-based approach
+  - Efficient memory usage with proper resource cleanup

+### Validation:
+- Verified traffic vehicles appear and move along roads
+- Confirmed vehicles maintain proper orientation and face in their direction of travel
+- Tested that vehicles stay on roads and don't pass through buildings
+- Verified vehicles make proper turns at intersections
+- Checked that the traffic system maintains the target 30+ FPS
+- Confirmed traffic state is synchronized between all connected clients

+### Next Steps:
+- Proceed to Step 14: Final Testing and Debugging
+- Consider potential enhancements:
+  - Traffic light synchronization
+  - More advanced collision detection between traffic vehicles
+  - Improved vehicle variety with motorcycles and buses
+  - Additional behavioral patterns like lane changes and overtaking